 The diagnosis is based on appearance and skin scrapings.

-Antifungal skin products, shampoos, and sometimes drugs taken by mouth are used to treat the infection.
+Antifungal skin products, shampoos, and sometimes medications taken by mouth are used to treat the infection.

-The infection is caused by Malassezia furfur and is quite common, especially among young adults.
+The infection is caused by Malassezia furfur.
 Malassezia furfur is a type of fungus that can exist as both a yeast and a mold.
 Yeast and mold are terms that are used to describe what the fungus looks like under a microscope.